 Carnival!
 Dancing and Music!

 Ancient Carnival began as a Catholic rite to represent the Christian practice of “Carne Levale,” or giving up meat for Lent.
 In the 19th century, Curaçao continued the tradition by organizing masquerade parties and marches in private clubs.
 It wasn’t until 1969 that Curaçao Carnival! started to gain the popularity it enjoys today.
 It’s one of the largest and longest-lasting Carnival spectacles of the Caribbean — starting in early January, and ending late February/ March.
-The Curacao Carnival will celebrate its 40th anniversary in 2010, you are invited to join us in the celebrations!
+Check our Calendar of Events

 Jump in / Jump up

 After the official opening day of the Carnival!
 Curacao season, usually in January, Carnival groups assemble and dance in the streets.
 They follow musical bands, wearing T-shirts so the audience can recognize the name of the group.
 During the following weeks, they organize Jump ups (outdoor) and Jump ins (indoor), selling T-shirts to raise money for their participation in the Gran Marcha (“The Grand Parade”).

 The main marches, the product of weeks of enthusiastic preparation, take place in February or March.
 They feature hordes of fantastic floats, costumes, and characters, plus Carnival royalty elected during full-scale beauty contests.